• Skip to primary navigation

 Out in the wild, invasive species steal resources from the ecosystem.
 It’s a non-native fish that wipes out the frog population.
 Or that gnarly weed that steals away water and sunlight from native plants.

 The problem with eliminating invasive species from your company is that you aren’t just pulling weeds in a field, you are eliminating jobs, closing factories, and ultimately writing a new chapter in your company’s history.
-However unpopular, sometime you just have to eliminate it.
+However unpopular, sometimes you just have to eliminate it.

 Example: In 2008, Ford Motor Company sold off Land Rover and Jaguar.
-Then two years later in 2010, Ford Motor Company sold off Volvo, and then eliminated their Mercury brand after 70 years.
+Then two years later in 2010, Ford Motor Company sold off Volvo and then eliminated their Mercury brand after 70 years.
 Ford was able to climb out of the Financial Crises without any financial support from the US Government.
 Ford shined when others did not.

 2. Strengthen the Connections